Do you find the post useful? Please share

-Over the last few months I have been working on a much formalized strategy to define position sizes and risk management in the portfolio.
-This new strategy borrows elements of downside risk protection from short term traders (the best of them win because they manage risks properly), as well as many ideas from the new concepts of factor based investing and possibly utilizing smart beta etfs.
+Over the last few months I have been working on a much formalized strategy for position sizing and risk management in the portfolio.
+This new strategy borrows elements of downside risk protection from short term traders (the best of them win because they manage risks properly), as well as many ideas from the new concepts of factor based investing and possibly utilizing smart beta etfs (see: beta of stock).

 I now have a very good idea of how this will work within our value investing paradigm.
 I will begin rolling out these new processes in our Value Stock Guide Premium portfolio and we may adjust it over time to fine tune.